python/cpython/Doc/library/urllib.request.rst

 the appropriate encoding.

 The following W3C document, https://www.w3.org/International/O-charset\ , lists
-the various ways in which a (X)HTML or a XML document could have specified its encoding information.
+the various ways in which an (X)HTML or an XML document could have specified its encoding information.

 As the python.org website uses *utf-8* encoding as specified in its meta tag, we